 Over time, it may exhibit signs of wear or malfunction, which can sacrifice the entire heating system.
 Common indicators include irregular shutdowns, inconsistent heating, or failure to respond during spikes.

-Consider the following list of signs:
+Consider the following list of symptoms of a bad limit switch on your furnace:

 - Unusual system shutdowns If the furnace unexpectedly turns off without warning, it could indicate an underlying issue such as overheating, electrical malfunctions, or sensor failures.